SYGalvinChan/OStrich/docs/multi_core_and_exceptions.md

 These are "nested" status registers, which means if bit 8 in the SOURCE register is set, you also need to read PENDING2 to see which bits are set there.
 If bit 24 in the PENDING2 register is set, then you also need to read PENDING0 to see which bits there are set.

-The `interrupt_controller_init()` function enables the appropriate interrupts, then initializes the mapping of bit position in status registers to irq sources defined in `include/exception_handler.h`.
+The `interrupt_controller_init()` function enables the appropriate interrupts, then initializes the mapping of bit position in status registers to IRQ sources defined in `include/exception_handler.h`.

-The `get_irq_source()` function is implemented to determine the source of the irq by following the "nested" structure of the status registers.
+The `get_irq_source()` function is implemented to determine the source of the IRQ by traversing the "nested" structure of the status registers.
+If a bit is set in a status register, it is mapped to an IRQ source and returned to the IRQ handler for further processing.

 ## System Timer
 The BCM2711 chip contains a system timer peripheral at memory addresses defined in `include/memory_map/system_timer.h`, following Table 166 in the [datasheet](https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf).